antonvw/wex/roadmap.md

 # roadmap

+# feature/clang
+- more binds to data bind
+- vi split up
+- syncing with a txt file
+- codespell
+- upgrade to wxWidgets 3.1.4

 ## feature/vcs
 - improve blame size calculation, now only uses size of first blame line, should be more, or all